Submission Policy

-Please contact The Social Diary for general enquiries, to send a social invite, to submit a story or send us your Yelp-Yaps1.
-Please use the salutation “Dear Social Diary.”
+You are welcome to submit general enquiries, social invites, submit a story or send us your Yelp-Yaps4.
 We accept general enquiries regarding etiquette and manners, however, we may respond with a future story in our publication.
-We do not accept requests, however we do entertain social invites.
-2

 Take public review sites like Yelp with a grain of salt.
 That’s because the reviews are only as authentic as the reviewer.
 Moreover, don’t rely on Yelp’s “algorithm” which elevates fake reviews and hides the real ones.
 For this reason, The Social Diary covers our reviews “Beyond Yelp.”
 Additionally, you can voice your “Yelp-Yaps” in contacts.
 Sometimes these ugly truths about Yelp turn out to be the real truth.
 So, tell us your Yelp story.
 Our investigation uncovered that Yelp is nothing more than a Billion Dollar Bully.